 Time, Place and Manner Requirements.

-1. Duration of Posting
+Duration of Posting

-Event signage must be removed within one business day of the conclusion of the planned event or date specified in the Temporary Signage Permit.
-Physical Facilities may remove damaged, poorly constructed, fallen or unsightly signs, as well as signs obstructing walkways or impeding the flow or visibility of pedestrian, vehicular or emergency traffic.
-Signs will be held for two (2) weeks at the Student Union utility yard before they are discarded and may be retrieved by the owner during the holding period.
-Contact the Recycle Department 620-2928 for more details.
+Temporary Signage must be removed by the date specified in the Temporary Signage Permit.
+Physical Facilities may remove signs exceeding permitted dates.
+Signs removed by Physical Facilities will be held for two (2) weeks at the Student Union utility yard before they are discarded.
+Signs may be retrieved by the owner during the holding period by contacting Physical Facilities, (904) 620-2928.
+UNF is not responsible for damage, theft or vandalism to signs.

-2. Safety
+Safety

-Signage may not block walkways and must conform to fire code.
 Signs must be securely affixed to withstand wind and rain without causing harm to passersby.
 If damage to buildings or persons occurs due to signs falling or being blown over, the sponsoring organization is responsible for damages and restitution.
-See below for further information on safety requirements for specific types of signs.
+See section III.E. of this regulation for further information on safety requirements for specific types of signs.

-3. Damage & Legibility
+Damage & Legibility

-If a sign becomes damaged, it must be removed immediately.
+Signs that are damaged or poorly constructed, illegible, fallen or unsightly, or that otherwise violate any of the restrictions outlined in this regulation must be removed immediately.
 Sponsoring organizations are responsible for maintaining their own signs.
-University officials have the right to remove damaged signs.
-UNF is not responsible for damage, theft or vandalism to signs.
+Physical Facilities has the right to remove damaged signs.

-4. Restrictions
+Placement Restrictions

 University officials reserve the right to remove signs that do not meet the following criteria:

-Except for directional signs placed by or at the direction of the Parking and Transportation Services Department, signs may not be placed closer than 30” to a road and may not be placed in a manner which obstructs vehicular or pedestrian visibility of a road or a sidewalk or interferes with normal pedestrian traffic flow.
+Except for directional signs placed by or at the direction of the Parking and Transportation Services Department, signs may not be placed closer than 30” to a road and may not be placed in a manner which obstructs vehicular or pedestrian visibility of a road or a sidewalk or interferes with normal pedestrian traffic flow, including entrances and exits to University facilities.
 Signs cannot be placed closer than 50’ from the University entrances.

 Except for directional signs placed by or at the direction of the Parking and Transportation Services Department, signs are not permitted in roadway medians.